Gibbs measures for geodesic flow on CAT(-1) spaces: Gibbs measure as an equilibrium state

 Then we have

-Note that the presence of zeros does not affect the above calculation, since $p_{ij} \neq 0$ implies $p_i \neq 0$, and if some $q_{ij}=0$ while $p_{ij}\neq 0$, then both sides of the above equality are infinity.
-Since the first term above is a nonnegative combination of KL divergences, which we have already shown to be nonnegative, we have
+The presence of zeros does not affect the above calculation, since $p_{ij} \neq 0$ implies $p_i \neq 0$, and if some $q_{ij}=0$ while $p_{ij}\neq 0$, then both sides of the above equality are infinity.
+The first term above is a nonnegative combination of Kullbeck-Leibler divergences, which we have already shown to be nonnegative, so we have

-This fact, combined with the fact that $\zeta_m(y) \subseteq \zeta_n(y)$ if $m \geq n$, proves that $D_{\zeta_n}(\mu \Vert \mu')$ is increasing with $n$.
+This fact, combined with the fact that $\PPP_m(y) \subseteq \PPP_n(y)$ if $m \geq n$, proves that $D_{\PPP_n}(\mu \Vert \mu')$ is increasing with $n$.

 To prove the last statement, we start with an elementary bound.
 Suppose that

 Then for any $K > 0$ we can write

 and hence